 This is a popular question that we tend to get as Armor All has a very similar mat to the Drymate mat.
 In fact, it’s the same mat!

 RPM, Inc. is the company that both manufactures and distributes product for Armor All® Protective Mats and Drymate® Surface Solution Products.
 These are the same mats, just marketed under different names.

-Amazon actually has more sizes and better pricing for the Armor All fabric garage floor mats over the Drymate mats.
-Click here for the best pricing of the Armor All mats.
+Amazon tends to have more sizes for the Armor All fabric garage floor mats over the Drymate mats.
+Check here for the current pricing of the Armor All mats.

 What we don’t like about Drymate garage floor mats